edwardlanto/nextjs-blog/README.md

 In that case, you can use Server-side Rendering.
 It will be slower, but the pre-rendered page will always be up-to-date.
 Or you can skip pre-rendering and use client-side JavaScript to populate frequently updated data.

-getStaticProps runs at build time in production, and… Inside the function, you can fetch external data and send it as props to the page.
+getStaticProps runs at build time in production, and… Inside the function, you can fetch external data like an API and send it as props to the page.

+SWR
+The team behind Next.js has created a React hook for data fetching called SWR.
+We highly recommend it if you’re fetching data on the client side.
+It handles caching, revalidation, focus tracking, refetching on interval, and more.
+We won’t cover the details here, but here’s an example usage: